hungryzzz/Wikipedia-Index/README.md

 # Wikipedia-Index

 ### Introduction
-* Project of Fudan University distributed system course.A distributed system of Wikipedia Index.
+* Project of distributed system course.A distributed system of Wikipedia Index.

 ### Usage
 **Connect to the cluster or run on the ubuntu installed hadoop.